25 years of clinical and teaching experience

 Psychological voice disorders develop in relation either to intense emotional situations or difficulty with expressing powerful emotions of anger, fear, sorrow, stress and anxiety such that the person is overwhelmed by these emotions.

-As the significant third of the triadic synergy of Mind-Boy-Emotion, emotional balance is critically related to healthy vocal expression and is frequently aetiologically related to the development of voice problems.
+As the significant third of the triadic synergy of Mind-Body-Emotion, emotional balance is critically related to healthy vocal expression and is frequently aetiologically related to the development of voice problems.
 Voice therapy targets guiding the voice user to acknowledge the relevance of emotions to healthy voicing while also integrating vocal techniques to overcome the functional imbalance of the vocal mechanism that these emotions had created.

 For voice specialists who want to develop as